SvenTiigi/YouTubePlayerKit/README.md

 - Audio background playback is not supported as it violates the YouTube Terms of Service.
 - Simultaneous playback of multiple YouTube players is not supported.
+- Controlling playback of [360° videos](https://developers.google.com/youtube/iframe_api_reference#Spherical_Video_Controls) is not supported on iOS and macOS.

 ## Usage